sablier-labs/docs/docs/reference/06-errors.md

 [Click here](flow/contracts/libraries/library.Errors) to see the full error list in Flow protocol.

-## Bob & Escrow Error List
+## Bob Error List

-[Click here](bob/contracts/libraries/library.Errors) to see the full error list in Bob and Escrow protocols.
+[Click here](bob/contracts/libraries/library.Errors) to see the full error list in Bob protocol.

 ## Resources